Powerlearnproject/se-day1-assignment-Nokutso/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.

-Prompt engineering is the process of crafting effective prompts (questions or instructions) to get the best possible response from an AI model.
+**Prompt engineering is the process of crafting effective prompts (questions or instructions) to get the best possible response from an AI model.
+It's importance is that it saves time from having to continously prompt and hope that you will get the response you wanted from the start.
+It as well, avoids confusion in the process when giving out better answers.**

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.

-Vague Prompt: "What is  "
+**Vague Prompt: "Object Oriented Programming"

-Improved Prompt: "Explain what is in simpler terms that a 5 year old would understand"
+Improved Prompt: "Explain what is Object Oriented Programming in simpler terms that a 5 year old would understand"**